 When it comes to partnerships, fraud is generally determined by conduct that occurred at the partnership level.
 See Arbitrage Trading, LLC v.
 United States, 108 Fed.
 Cl.
 588, 608 (2013) (citing “the legislative intent that penalties be applied to partnership conduct in partnership-level proceedings”); Tigers Eye Trading v.
 Comm’r, 138 T.C. ); H.R.
 Rept.
 105–148, at 594 (1997), 1997–4 C.B.
 (Vol.1) 319, 915–916.
 For purposes of penalties, the “partnership conduct,” including the partnership’s intent, is determined by looking to the conduct and intent of those managing the partnership.
 See Jade Trading, LLC v.
 United States, 81 Fed.
 Cl.
 173, 176-77 (2008) (looking to the conduct of the managing member to determine whether the partnership acted negligent).

 For more on conservation easements, see IRS Attorneys Issue Guidance for Imposing Civil Fraud Penalties on Syndicated Conservation Easement Transactions

 Contact a Criminal and White-Collar Defense Attorney in The Dallas – Fort Worth Area

 Freeman Law represents companies, executives, and individuals in regulatory and white-collar government investigations and prosecutions.
-We employ a proactive approach to vigorously defend and strategically position our clients.
+We employ a proactive approach to defend vigorously and strategically position our clients.
 We have experience representing clients against a broad range of allegations and investigations.
-Call us now at (214) 984-3410 or Schedule an Consultation Today.
+Call us now at (214) 984-3410 or Schedule a Consultation Today.